apl-cornell/viaduct/docs/src/developer-guide/building.md

 `runtime/src/main/cwrapper`.
 Next, inspect the `Makefile` and make sure that the `INCLUDES` variable points to the JVM directories.
 Then inspect the `libsnarkwrapper.so` target and make sure the link directory (`-L`) points to the directory where `libff` and `libsnark` were installed.
 Run `make` to build `libsnarkwrapper.` Finally, run `make install` to install the wrapper in a directory known by the JVM to include JNI libraries.
-By default the `install` target will copy the wrapper in `/usr/lib/`.
+By default, the `install` target will copy the wrapper in `/usr/lib/`.